Introducing King Decebalus

 Rise to Power

-Decebalus came to power in 85 AD and immediately organized a local natiomal army to defend Dacia against Roman aggression.
+Decebalus ascended to the throne in 85 AD and quickly organized a united national army to defend Dacia from increasing Roman incursions.

 Wars with Rome